A new US study conducted by neuroscientists has uncovered an explanation as to why alcoholics crave alcohol so badly… Alcohol hijacks the brain.

 Science Is Eradicating The Stigma Of Alcoholism

 One thing that has been clear for a long time is that alcoholism isn’t a choice, it is a disease and compulsion that is beyond the sufferer’s control.
+Alcohol hijacks the brain.
 The chemical changes to the brain’s reward system induced by repeated exposure to alcohol, leave an alcoholic powerless over alcohol.
 The power of choice is lost.

 What is not yet clear is what makes one individual predisposed to developing alcoholism and another not.
-We know that there are contributing factors to addiction such as trauma, mental ill health, genetics and environmental upbringing, but science is yet to fully establish the main determining factor(s).
+We know that there are contributing factors to addiction.
+These can include trauma, mental ill health, genetics and environmental upbringing.
+However, science is yet to fully establish the main determining factor(s).

 The more that science comes to understand alcoholism and the causes of alcoholism, and the more that this information is fed back into the world, the less stigma there will be and more individuals will seek life saving treatment and help as a result.